boyanio/wasm-wheel/README.md

 ## Getting started

 Using Docker is the easiest way to get started.
-Note, though, that the generated docker image is around _2.3GB_.
+Using Docker multi-stage builds to build each wheel part, the output image becomes around (only) _113MB_.

 ```
 $> git clone https://github.com/boyanio/wasm-wheel.git